MrTahaIqbal/MrTahaIqbal/README.md

-I use AI as a precision instrument — directing architecture, making design decisions, and rigorously debugging until the system behaves exactly as specified.
-This is not vibe coding.
-Every decision in my systems has a reason I can defend.
+I use AI as a precision instrument — directing architecture, making design decisions, and rigorously debugging until the system behaves exactly as specified.Every decision in my systems has a reason I can defend.

 **TQC — Three-Component Quantitative Trading System**